 With this in mind we’ve put together a guide to everything that every type of adult learner needs to know.

 Did you struggle at school?
 Has it been years since you entered a classroom?
-You can prepare for your study with one of our Tertiary Preparation programmes or foundation skills courses.
+You can prepare for your study with one of our Tertiary Preparation programmes.
 These are flexible and tailored to the specific skills you need a boost in.
 They also provide a gentle entry into full time study down the track.
 And they are especially useful if you don’t meet the entry requirement for a particular programme.

 At NMIT, we focus on learning by doing, so you won’t get bogged down with too much theory.
 Many of our programmes include either a managed apprenticeship or a work placement.
 This is regardless of whether you are studying full or part time.